EPCCed/archer2-intro-package/_episodes/06-safe.md

 We recommend that you sign up for the *Major Announcements*, *Service News* and *System Status Notifications* to get the best use out of ARCHER2:

-- Major Announcemnts: low volume, used for high priority, important announcements such as major system upgrades, major issues on the service, etc.
+- Major Announcements: low volume, used for high priority, important announcements such as major system upgrades, major issues on the service, etc.
 - Service News: weekly email with information on changes to the service, upcoming events and training courses and other useful information for users.
-- System Status Notifications: information on upcoming maintenance downtime, notfications of when the serivce is available after downtime, etc.
+- System Status Notifications: information on upcoming maintenance downtime, notifications of when the service is available after downtime, etc.

 ### Your ARCHER2 login account(s)